Unity SafePlace Frequently Asked Q & A

 Q: Is there a limit to the number of people who will be able to live at Safe Camp?

 A: Yes.
 No more than 21 people will be able to live at Safe Camp, divided between the microshelters on site and the area reserved for camp sites.

 Q: What is a microshelter?

-A: A microshelter is a small and (somewhat) portable structure, about the size of a garden shed, that’s big enough to shelter and sleep an individual, a couple or a single parent with children.
+A: A microshelter is a small and (somewhat) portable structure, about the size of a garden shed, that’s big enough to shelter and sleep an individual, or a couple.
 The microshelters have locking doors and are electrically heated.
 The county regulations allowing vehicles for the houseless to be parked in faith community parking lots define vehicles in such a way to include microshelters.

 Q: Are there indications that Safe Camp and SafePlace are having success in helping residents transition into more stable housing?

 A: Yes.
 At this writing, 34 participants have moved out of Safe Camp and into housing.
 All Safe Camp residents have been added to the waiting list for Section 8 housing vouchers.
 In addition, Safe Camp participants are connecting with health care services and the Oregon Health Plan, with the assistance of Benton County health navigators to support getting their health care needs met.

 Q: Who’s paying for Safe Camp and SafePlace?

 A: Unity Shelter, our generous donors, and funding partners provide ongoing operational support for Safe Camp and SafePlace.
 Host organizations have assumed some costs, such as utilities, when microshelters are placed at their location.